 - A guiding principle of environmental justice, which acknowledges the threat of climate change and the necessity to allocate federal funds to transition the United States economy from fossil fuels to renewable energy.

-According to organizers, the PJPC traces its legacy back to 1848 Women’s Convention in Seneca Falls, New York, and the 1851 Women’s Convention in Akron, Ohio.
+According to organizers, the Peace Convention traces its legacy back to 1848 Women’s Convention in Seneca Falls, New York, and the 1851 Women’s Convention in Akron, Ohio.
 Organizers hoped to model their own platform positions after the Declaration of Sentiments adopted at the Seneca Falls Convention.

 “This document, this statement can be the equivalent for nonviolence that the Declaration of Sentiments was [for women’s rights],” Smith said.

-Medea Benjamin, cofounder of the antiwar group, CODEPINK, also spoke at the PJPC to highlight the victories achieved by supporters of the Bernie Sanders campaign, and to connect the work of activists working to stop systemic police violence to other forms of state violence, such as war and imperialism.
+Medea Benjamin, co-founder of the antiwar group, CODEPINK, also spoke at the Peace Convention to highlight the victories achieved by supporters of presidential candidate Vermont Sen. Bernie Sanders’s campaign, and to connect the work of activists working to stop systemic police violence to other forms of state violence, such as war and imperialism.

 The Cleveland Police Department (CPD) received a $50 million National Special Security Event federal grant to fund additional personnel and equipment to control protests and crowds at the RNC.
 That equipment was on display throughout the weekend, with police from several federal and local agencies out in full force on the streets around the Quicken Loans Arena where the convention is taking place.
 Officers from the Secret Service and the Department of Homeland Security milled about on almost every street corner in downtown Cleveland.
 A large number of CPD officers in body armor patrolled the streets and corralled protesters on bicycles.